rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - [hardware-specific optimizations](https://www.nvidia.com/en-us/on-demand/session/gtc25-s72683/?playlistId=playList-600dacf3-7db9-45fe-b0a2-e0156a792bc5),
 - [warp-level primitives](https://developer.nvidia.com/blog/using-cuda-warp-level-primitives/).

 Because they are not required to get reasonable performances on simple kernels such as the ones cited above.
-Indeed these kernels might be very verbose  but remains simple patterns like stencil operations or matrix filling.
+Indeed these kernels might be very verbose  but remains simple patterns like stencil operations or sparse matrix filling.
 Moreover, these advanced optimizations require significant work to be deployed in large codes with hundreds of kernels, such as a CFD solver like TRUST.
 Keep in mind that maximum performance often comes at the cost of portability.
 The simple guidelines here should help you gain performance across all GPU platforms.

 If you aim for *optimal* performance, or if you are tackling complex kernels such as the [single-pass parallel prefix scan with decoupled look-back](https://research.nvidia.com/sites/default/files/pubs/2016-03_Single-pass-Parallel-Prefix/nvr-2016-002.pdf), you will need to dive into those *advanced* topics.
-But please do not reinvent the wheel ! if a kernel or algorithm is already implemented, optimized, and distributed in a library, do not code it (Except for learning purposes!).
+But please do not reinvent the wheel !
+If a kernel or algorithm is already implemented, optimized, and distributed in a library, do not re-code it yourself (Except for learning purposes!).
 Here is a non exhaustive sample:

 - [CUDA Libraries](https://docs.Nvidia.com/cuda-libraries/index.html).
 - [CUDA Core Compute Libraries](https://github.com/nvidia/cccl).